scoulomb/docker-under-the-hood/NAT-deep-dive-appendix/README.md

 ### Section `About NATs`

 - Without NAT (use **standard (not fw)** virtual server) => This is a kind of  [case NI DST](#cisco-nat-classification) DNAT <=> [DNAT@home](#dnat-at-home) (inbound from F5 perspective)
+  - More details at https://github.com/scoulomb/http-headers/blob/main/README.md#dnat-discussion <!-- link with private PPT / @PrezNewGen/note on F5 vs type OK with current understanding (ESB OK, MQADDS can change but no impact here) 15nov24 - optional to complete OK CCL STOP -->
 - With a NAT (no virtual server involved here)
   - NAT for inbound connection    => This is  [case NI DST](#cisco-nat-classification) DNAT <=> [DNAT@home](#dnat-at-home) - Not similar to SNAT [Inbound](#inbound-connection), but similar to a simple virtual server (with [Secured SNAT or not](#inbound-connection))
   - NAT for outbound connection   => This is  [case NI SRC](#cisco-nat-classification) SNAT <=> [SNAT@home](#snat-at-home) - Similar to SNAT with [server initiated outbound connection](#snats-for-server-initiated-outbound-connections)